Seven glimpses of learning power that capture the essence of why, what and how

 The future…and learning

-Building Learning Power—BLP for short—is an attempt to focus schools on preparing young people better for an uncertain future.
+Building Learning Power—BLP for short—aims to focus schools on preparing young people better for an uncertain future.
 Schools today need to be educating not just for exam results but for lifelong learning.
-To thrive in the twenty-first century, which has altered even more dramatically due to the COVID pandemic, it’s not enough to leave school with a clutch of examination certificates.
+To thrive in the twenty-first century, which has altered even more dramatically since the COVID pandemic, it’s not enough to leave school with a clutch of examination certificates.
 Students need to have learnt how to be tenacious and resourceful, imaginative and logical, self-disciplined and self-aware, collaborative and inquisitive as learners.

 ‘Students throughout the world need now to reach higher levels of achievement, not only to find fulfilling work but also to empower themselves to thrive in an increasingly complex world’